The State of Augmented Reality in eCommerce

 Right now, the best augmented reality products and experiences on the web are actually mobile app-based.

 That said, it's very difficult to get customers to install a mobile app just to enable an augmented reality shopping experience.
-The reliance on mobile apps is ubiquitous because the official standard to enable AR on the web, WebXR, is not yet finished – nor are its draft forms widely supported by mainstream browsers.
-To make things more interesting, Apple has released a proprietary web extension called AR Quick Look which enables easy but very limited AR functionality on the web.
+The reliance on mobile apps is ubiquitous because the official standard to enable AR on the web, WebXR, is still in development–and its draft forms are not yet widely supported by mainstream browsers.
+To make things more interesting, Apple has released a proprietary web extension called AR Quick Look, which enables easy but very limited AR functionality on the web.
 Of course, this proprietary Apple extension only works on Apple devices.

 An Overview of Web-Based AR